 The rules of San Shou kickboxing allow for a wide array of full contact punching, kicking, takedowns and throws derived from the traditional application of the many Chinese Martial Arts.
 The submission techniques typical of modern Mixed Martial Arts are excluded from the official San Shou Boxing rules. i.e. Chokes, Arm or Leg locks etc are not permitted.
 The exclusion of submission techniques allows for a fast pace combative display of skills.

 Although, our Chinese Kick boxing class is geared towards the competitive art of San Shou (also referred to as San Da), this martial arts class offers something for everyone.
 Whether you simply wish to tone up, relive stress or compete on a highly exhilarating format of combat San Da boxing can be for you.
 Read why you should try our San Da class..

-Our San Shou (San Da) Kickboxing class meets every Wednesday at 8.45pm and Friday at 8pm.
+Our San Shou (San Da) Kickboxing class meets every Wednesday at 8.45pm, Friday at 8pm, and Sunday 2.30pm.